 - View Roomba statistics on cleaning metrics

-It is not essential to have the iRobot Home app to use your 960 or 980 as they both have functional buttons on them.
-It is highly recommended as it gives access to a whole new range of features available from your Roomba.
+It is not essential to have the iRobot Home app to use your 960 or 980 as they both have buttons on their bodies.
+However, It is highly recommended as it gives access to a whole new range of features available on both models.

-Both the Roomba 960 and 980 connect to the app
+- The Roomba 960 and Roomba 980 both connect to the app

 IFTTT – If This Then That